 El Tajo Gorge, February 2017.
 I felt like Ronda really had a lot to live up to!
-After all, I’d arrived on the back of some breathtaking trips around Southern Spain, including the gorgeous little town of Antequera (read here) and the breathtaking natural beauty of Camino Del Rey (see here).
+After all, I’d arrived on the back of some breathtaking trips around Southern Spain.
 Thankfully though, Ronda’s reputation as “the most beautiful city in Andalusia” has not been exaggerated!
 Set dramatically atop the deep El Tajo Gorge, it’s an absolutely stunning place, even on a grey February morning like this complete with sheet-gray sky and lurking black clouds.

 Bandstand Viewing Balcony, February 2017.
 There are dozens of viewing balconies right across the gorge, offering up wonderful views of the valley below and stretching out way off into the rural Ronda distance.
 This balcony, complete with bandstand and a scattering of local musicians; is the biggest and most impressive, extending far out over the cliff.

 New Bridge From The Valley Nature Trail, February 2017.
 For those wanting to get a bit more involved with Ronda’s gorgeousness, hop on the nature trail that winds down into the chasm and valley.
 It’s a sharp, invigorating walk down, with several rocky viewing stations to pause at along the way.
 This shot, about a third of the way down, gives a reverse review of the gorge, as well as the handsome form of Puente Nuevo (New Bridge).